-NLC recognizes that federal policymakers have too often accepted limited input from these communities. creating racial disparities, and gaps of economic opportunity mobility vulnerable social in and populations.
-NLC federal supports transportation policies that:
+NLC recognizes that federal policymakers have too often accepted limited input from communities, creating racial these disparities, and gaps of economic opportunity mobility vulnerable and social in populations. federal NLC supports transportation policies that:

-- Ensure opportunities for input in the transportation planning process from affected communities; - Promote safety and address disparities in traffic fatalities among people of color; - Provide resources to municipalities to be able to incorporate community impact assessments and health impact assessments into the transportation planning process;
+- Ensure opportunities for input in the transportation planning process from affected communities; - Promote safety and address disparities in traffic fatalities among people of color; - Provide resources to municipalities to be able to incorporate community impact assessments and health impact assessments into the transportation planning process; - Provide resources to municipalities to strengthen minority business enterprise (MBE) and disadvantaged business enterprise (DBE) programs; - Restore communities destroyed, divided, or economically disadvantaged or divided by past decisions regarding placement of transportation infrastructure; and

-- Provide resources to municipalities to strengthen minority business enterprise (MBE) and disadvantaged business enterprise (DBE) programs; - Restore communities destroyed, divided, or economically disadvantaged or divided by past decisions regarding placement of transportation infrastructure; and - Provide access to safe and affordable multimodal transportation options with equity across all communities based on need.
+• Provide access to safe and affordable multimodal transportation options with equity across all communities based on need.

 Transportation system shall include affected locally elected officials in the planning process.
 NLC urges the federal government, in cooperation with local governments and transportation system operators, to assess the vulnerabilities of the entire surface transportation system.
-Federal agencies must assist local governments by sharing information, intelligence, technology, and best practices, and by providing adequate funding for vulnerability assessments.
+Federal agencies must governments assist local by sharing information, intelligence, technology, and best practices, and by providing adequate funding for vulnerability assessments.

-NLC urges all sectors of the transportation industry, including public transportation systems, water transportation, public and private transit and rail companies, and highway participate systems, to in cooperative vulnerability assessments, emergency response plans, and drills.
+NLC urges all sectors of the transportation industry, including public transportation systems, water transportation, public and private transit and rail companies, and highway systems, to participate in cooperative vulnerability assessments, emergency response plans, and drills.
 Federal financial assistance must be made available to implement these plans and assessments.